Hamburg's 20,000 square metre "Gaming World" to boost e-sports

 Dormitories for students and trainees

 Mallant has vast experience of the scene especially since her brother, Fabian, set out to become an e-sports player.
 In 2013, his parents noticed their son's fervour and turned it into a family business.
 Jos Mallant is now managing director, Vivien is manager and Fabian is the team's head coach.
 In 2020, Karajica became a shareholder and the company now has a 100-strong workforce.
 "Training wall to wall with the Unicorns should create a certain pull," said Sebastian Lampe, Head of e-Sports at Home United Management, which belongs to Karajica's group of companies.
-"And even more so to live with them under one roof."
+"And even moreso by living with them under one roof."
 In any case, the first dormitories for students and trainees are ready to rent for EUR 390 per month, which is reasonable for Hamburg.

 ESL One's lure of USD 1 million in prize money

 "The rooms are not big.
-But they don't have to be because under the co-living concept they are mostly for sleeping.
+But they don't have to be because under the shared living concept they are mostly for sleeping.
 RCADIA offers restaurants, work and entertainment rooms and a separate cinema," Lampe pointed out.
 The design of the restaurant is based on various ideas to meet the requirements of the international e-sports clientele.
 During the Electronic Sports League (ESL One), the world's best e-sports teams are pitted against each other and compete for USD 1 million in prize money in the sold-out Barclaycard Arena.

 RCADIA will likely be a slightly different conference venue.
-"The large Telekom conference room is now state-of-the-art and we also have a room complete with fireplace for smaller events," said Lampe.
+"The large Telekom conference room is now state-of-the-art and we also have a room complete with a fireplace for smaller events," said Lampe.
 Work becomes easier when there is a professional games console to relax with after a seminar, congress or symposium.
 Ultimately, anyone can relax there.
 "We want to make RCADIA a meeting place for the whole district."
 The Fridays barbecue in the courtyard has already attracted the first curious people.
 And the kick-off event on August 19 is likely to spark even more attention.
 After all, 200 rooms await.
 "We are pursuing a breathing concept.
 We will see how things go until the regular opening on New Year's Eve 22/23 ...what does the scene actually want and what does it need and we will react accordingly.”